bennyhuo/KotlinBlogTranslation/original/Kotlin M1 Candidate.md

 IntelliJ IDEA 11.1 has been recently released, and we are happy to announce a milestone candidate build for Kotlin IDE plugin, too.
 This post gives an overview of what happened over the last month.
 ## Milestone Candidate Build is Ready for Your Evaluation

-To install on IntelliJ IDEA 11.1 (Free Community Edition is available here), please follow the instructions from the Getting Started guide.
+To install on IntelliJ IDEA 11.1 (Free Community Edition is available  [here](http://www.jetbrains.com/idea/) ), please follow the instructions from the  [Getting Started](http://confluence.jetbrains.net/display/Kotlin/Getting+Started)  guide.
 In short:

 * Use this plugin repository: http://www.jetbrains.com/kotlin/eap-plugin-repository/updatePlugins.xml
 * Or download a zipped plugin from here.

-You can always download nightly builds of Kotlin from our build server or build it yourself from sources.
+You can always download nightly builds of Kotlin from our  [build server](http://teamcity.jetbrains.com/viewLog.html?buildId=lastSuccessful&tab=artifacts&buildTypeId=bt345)  or build it yourself from  [sources](https://github.com/jetbrains/kotlin) .
 Now we proceed to a short overview of the New and Noteworthy.
-Please refer to this blog post for the previously implemented features.
+Please refer to  [this blog post](http://blog.jetbrains.com/kotlin/2012/01/the-road-ahead/)  for the previously implemented features.<span id="more-440"></span>
 ## Little Things that Matter

 First of all, we did very many bugfixes, improvements and other important things that are hard to demo.
-See the commit history on github and the closed issues in YouTrack.
+See the commit history on  [github](https://github.com/JetBrains/kotlin/commits/)  and the closed issues in  [YouTrack](http://youtrack.jetbrains.com/issues/KT?q=resolved+date%3A+2012-02-14+..+2012-03-31) .
 ## Library

 With the power of extension functions, Kotlin makes existing Java APIs better.
 In particular, we provide enhancements for JDK collections so that you can say things like this: